Educators & Coaches10 min readUpdated Apr 14, 2026

 The memo overreacts to one negative comment

-Fix: ask Claude to show comment counts or rough frequency for each theme before drafting the memo.
+Fix: ask Claude to show rough frequency, rating support, or the number of comments behind each theme before drafting recommendations.

 The output is too vague to be useful

-Fix: add a final instruction that every Change and Try item must end with one concrete action, owner, or next review point.
+Fix: add a final instruction that every Change and Try item must end with one concrete next review point or possible next-semester action.

 The export is too messy